cometbft/cometbft/docs/architecture/README.md

 - References
 - Changelog

+To create a new ADR, please use the [ADR template](./adr-template.md).

 Note the distinction between an ADR and a spec.
 The ADR provides the context, intuition, reasoning, and justification for a change in architecture, or for the architecture of something new.
 The spec is much more compressed and streamlined